We are deeply sorry for your loss - the staff at Cappadona Funeral Home The Original Trusted Alternative Funeral Service

 Survivors are his sister and only sibling, Jill Bratton Brauss and husband Rich, of Dewey Arizona, niece Susan Lynn Silveira and husband, Frank, of San Jose, CA, niece Sally Anne Brauss and her daughters, Emily Marie Hull and Abby Louise Hull, all of Bozeman and Belgrade, Montana, and niece Laurie Kristen Brauss and husband, Barcus Evans, of Seattle, Washington.

-A celebration of life will be held at GMF’s Church of the Wildwood Wednesday June 16th at 1 p.m. with a reception to follow at the Pantry Gardens, casual dress.
+A celebration of life will be held at GMF’s Church in the Wildwood Wednesday June 16th at 1 p.m. with a reception to follow at the Pantry Gardens, casual dress.
 The family requests no flowers and suggests donations to the Bratton Trails Fund, online at https://www.ppcf.org/donate/ by clicking “Give” under the Bratton Trails Fund.
 Or checks may be sent to: Rocco Blasi - BTF, PO Box 194, GMF CO 80819, payable to "PPCF", memo "For Bratton Trails Fund.”
 Dick’s memory could also be honored by planting a tree at a location of your choice.

 Bratton Trails Fund